The Underwriting Process – What Will They Evaluate?

 When a home buyer applies for a home loan, the application is accepted or rejected based on criteria that prove that the applicant is a financially stable and reliable candidate to make their payments on time.
 Requirements and qualifications vary based on each home loan program.

 An underwriter is a hired vendor responsible for reviewing each application to assess the risk of lending to a borrower.
-This process not only protects the lender from potential default but also protects the borrower from entering a loan that they cannot afford.
+The mortgage underwriting process not only protects the lender from potential default but also protects the borrower from entering a loan that they cannot afford.

 During their assessment, they take three factors into consideration.
 Each factor is weighted differently based on the type of the home loan.